ebx/ebx-github-cycletime/README.md

 ## Getting Started

-At the time of writing this application is intended to be run from source.
+At the time of writing this application is intended to be run from source (>=Java 14).
 Use the following steps to get started:

 1. Download the source.
 2. Set an environment variable `GITHUB_OAUTH=[token]` where _[token]_ is a github token with